Nico Hoerner Player Props: Cubs vs. Nationals

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.437) thanks to eight extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .427, fueled by eight extra-base hits.

-- Among qualifying hitters in baseball, his batting average ranks seventh, his on-base percentage ranks 46th, and he is 76th in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks eighth, his on-base percentage ranks 52nd, and he is 86th in the league in slugging.

-- Hoerner is batting .238 during his last outings and is on a six-game hitting streak.
+- Hoerner enters this game on a seven-game hitting streak.
+During his last games, he's hitting .238.

-- In 27 games played this year, he has gone deep in two of them.
+- He has hit a long ball in two of 28 games played this season, and in 1.5% of his plate appearances.

-- In nine games this season (33.3%), Hoerner has picked up an RBI, and in five of those games (18.5%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Hoerner has had at least one RBI in 32.1% of his games this year (nine of 28), with more than one RBI five times (17.9%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.